RAPTOR: A Foundation Policy for Quadrotor Control: Introduction

 Bearing Vertical Take-Off and Landing (VTOL) and hovering capabilities, Multirotor Aerial Vehicles (MAVs) have become a valuable platform for many real-world applications like package delivery \cite{guanrui2025Human-aware}, infrastructure inspection and maintenance \cite{aeroarms}, or search and rescue \cite{darpa-subt-cerberus}.
-In addition to the VTOL and hovering capabilities, MAVs can be built from cheap, mass-produced Commercial Off-The-Shelf (COTS) parts and be scaled from light (tens of grams) and centimeter-sized to heavy (multiple kilograms) and meter-sized.
+In addition to the VTOL and hovering capabilities, MAVs can be built from cheap, mass-produced Commercial Off-The-Shelf (COTS) parts and can be scaled from light (tens of grams) and centimeter-sized to heavy (multiple kilograms) and meter-sized.
 This broad range allows for easy customization of the mechanical and electrical design for each particular application.

 On the other hand, this variability also leads to challenges concerning the control of the platform.
-Changing the mechanical design and even simple modifications like switching the propeller or battery type often requires the retuning of the cascade of classical controllers that is still most widely used today.
+Changing the mechanical design and even simple modifications like switching the propeller or battery type often require the retuning of the cascade of classical controllers that is still most widely used today.
 Analogously, modern, nonlinear control approaches, like Model Predictive Control (MPC) or Reinforcement Learning, heavily rely on accurate system models.

-RL policies have recently gained widespread popularity for quadrotor control \cite{song2023reaching, kaufmann2023champion, ferede2025one, eschmann2023learning}.
-While overcoming many challenges, the resulting policies either overfit a single dynamics model or rely on domain randomization without adaptation.
+Reinforcement Learning (RL) policies have recently gained widespread popularity for quadrotor control \cite{song2023reaching, kaufmann2023champion, ferede2025one, eschmann2023learning}.
+Although overcoming many challenges, the resulting policies either overfit a single dynamics model or rely on domain randomization without adaptation.
 Domain randomization of the dynamics parameters \cite{peng_sim--real_2018} is a powerful tool, but it forces fully Markovian (non-adaptive) policies to be conservative.
-Under domain randomization, the policy is incentivized to take conservative actions, e.g., in a state/observation that is critical for some of the quadrotors (e.g., due to thrust or angular acceleration limitations), the policy would have to take the action that saves these quadrotors, even if the current platform is agile enough to take the optimal action to continue the task.
+Under domain randomization, the policy is incentivized to take conservative actions, for example, in a state/observation that is critical for some of the quadrotors (for example, due to thrust or angular acceleration limitations), the policy would have to take the action that saves these quadrotors, even if the current platform is agile enough to take the optimal action to continue the task.